Codersclaim/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 4: Around The U.S. (part 2)

 ### Overview

 * Intro
+* Features
-* Description
+* Future improvements
 * Figma
 * Images
 * Link

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.

-**Description**

-This project shows the uses of media query toward different devices toward mobile and desktop resolutions.
-It also displays grid layouts involving display: grid.
+This project is includes the third and fourth project from Practicum.
+All the elements are displayed correctly on popular screen sizes .
+This project features modal box, media query, flexbox.
+This project includes card elements rendered through javascript using template tags through HTML.
+The page is responsive through desktop and mobile.

+**Features**
+* Flexbox
+* Grid layout
+* Flat BEM
+* Media queries
+* Semantic tags for HTML
+* Images/Card Elements rendered through javascript

+ **Future improvements**
+Improving functionality for users to add and remove cards from the webpage for more interactivity.

 **Figma**